WestDRI/wgpages/content/python3/python-11-pandas.md

 ```

 Let's built a new column `response` containing either *"Fizz"* or *"Buzz"* or *"FizzBuzz"* or the original
 number, based on the `number` value in that row.
-Let's start by processing a row:
+Let's start by defining a function to process a row:

 ```py
 def count(row):